youssef-m-roushdy/dotnet/dotnet-signalr/real-time-chat-app/README.md

 2. <b>Functionality</b>:

+    * Stores user connection in a dictionary with connectionId is a key
     * Adds a client connection to a specific SignalR group (chat room).
     * Notifies all users in that chat room about the new user.